Something I get asked a lot: What's better? Prismacolor or Polychromos?

 Both circulation and straight lines techniques demonstrate how much softer Prismacolor is.
 The lead of Prismacolor needed sharpening more frequently so i also suspect that the pencils would be used up quicker too, adding to expense.
 Polychromos retained their point for longer.

 Erasing them was fairly straight forward.
-Prismacolor left a sticky coloured residue that was dirty and difficult to remove so this could potentially stain work whilst erasing.
-Polychromos erased very well for a strongly pigmented blue, which are notoriously difficult to erase.
+Prismacolor left a sticky coloured residue that was dirty and difficult to remove so this could potentially stain work whilst erasing- however I note that other colours in their range fair better.
+Polychromos erased very well for a strongly pigmented blue, which are notoriously difficult to erase and the rest of their colours erase just as easily.

 I couldn't help but be impressed with Prismacolor's blending ability, creating almost flawless areas of blending.
 New colours could also be mixed this way with a limited palette.
 Polychromos blended well, but with streaking still visible.